| CONTACT |

 FC3R is the French reference center for all 3Rs-related matters.
 It aims to support responsible use of animals for scientific research and to promote alternative and innovative methods.

-The report on Replacement in France has just been published!
+Consult The report on Replacement in France

 Opal Short Note Challenge!